 As an international student you have a lot to offer UK employers.
 You have gained subject-specialist knowledge from your degree(s), and important skills from work experience (including volunteering) in your home country, and hopefully the UK.
 If you haven’t got UK work experience yet, it’s helpful if you can gain some.
 View our Intro: Finding work experience and internships in the UK and find out about our SME internship scheme.

 Most importantly, you will have a global mindset, cultural knowledge and often language skills such as Mandarin or Arabic, that are in high demand.
 This can help you stand out.
-Watch our Intro Communicating your value and reflect on the skills, knowledge and experience you have as an international student who has studied in the UK.
+Watch our Intro: Communicating your value to Home and UK employers and reflect on the skills, knowledge and experience you have as an international student who has studied in the UK.

 Step Three – Adopt a targeted job search strategy